Our latest view

 Eric has extensive experience of regional and local economic modelling and forecasting, gained over 20 years of academic and commercial research.
 At Experian, he directs the development of regional forecasting models and provides leadership on Experian’s various regional and local forecasting services.
 He also provides technical direction on a broad range of research projects, which apply advanced economic modelling and forecasting techniques to provide insight into issues facing leading businesses and policy institutions.
 Before joining Experian in 2006, Eric was Head of Economics at the University of Plymouth.
 He holds a Doctorate in Economics from the University of Strathclyde, a leading centre for regional modelling in the UK, and has published on regional modelling and policy in leading UK and international academic journals.

-Sadia Sheikh - Regional forecasting
+Sadia Sheikh - Head of Regional Economics

 James Hastings - Head of UK Construction Forecasting